Persuasion marketing is about fostering trust with your customers and inducing them to buy from you in the shortest time possible.

 - Color contrast

 - White spaces

 - Images of people looking at an area

-5. Make them put effort
+5. Make shoppers put some effort

 Besides making customers and brands work as partners to deliver tailored offerings, enabling shopping experience customization makes them feel in control of their purchasing decisions and a part of your ecosystem.